Please see our list of diary dates for the whole of 2020. We hope that you will join us for our many planned activities.

 The staffing ratio is one adult to four children.

-Pre-School and Builders Room - aged 3 years - 31st August following the 4th birthday (Pre-school - 24 children, Builders - 15 children)
+Pre-School and Builders Room - aged 3 years - 31st August following the 4th birthday (Pre-school - up to 24 children, Builders - up to 15 children)

 The staffing ratio is one adult to eight children.